Florida Asset Preservation Irrevocable TrustPut Experience On Your Side

-- Medicaid and VA Long Term Care Benefits Eligibility after 5 years.
+- Medicaid Benefits Eligibility after 5 years.
 All FAPIT™ assets are protected from spend down rules.

 - Immediately protect assets from you, your spouse and your children’s future liabilities.
 Examples of future liabilities include: divorces, bankruptcies, car accidents, and substance abuse.

 - You can direct the Trustee to distribute income and principle to anyone except yourself.
 You may reserve ALL of the income for yourself or spouse.
 Your beneficiaries will also receive a full step up in tax basis upon your death.
 In most cases, this allows the beneficiaries to avoid capital gains.

 - The FAPIT™ does NOT require a new IRS number or the filing of a separate Trust tax return.
 You can transfer assets into the FAPIT™ and it will NOT create a taxable event because the FAPIT™ is using your SSN.

 The Medicaid 5-year asset transfer look back clock starts once the FAPIT™ is signed and the assets are transferred.
 We would like to sit down with you and go over these new options so that you can protect your legacy.